Lycurgus1/AWS_Start_code/README.md

 3. Launch instance
 4. Select ubuntu server 16.04
 	- Version dependent on environment wanted
-5. Deploy to the DevOps student VPC
+5. Deploy to the vpc DevOps student network
 6. Create a subnet of EU west 1a.
 7. Enable Public IP
 8. Add storage